1165 København K

 Online: The Nørre Campus Facebook group is there, but it needs a little help.

 et’s get something straight: no-one calls South Campus (Søndre Campus in Danish) South Campus.
-Okay, the administration does, but students refuse to call it anything but KUA, even though the university officially changed the name last year.
+Okay, the administration does, but students refuse to call it anything but KUA, even though the university officially changed the name two years ago.

 KUA, short for Københavns Universitet Amager (University of Copenhagen, Amager), started its life as a nasty, brutalistic complex that was once described by author and KUA alum Jan Sonnergaard as “northern Europe’s cheapest, ugliest and most unpleasant public building”.